 The term leukemia comes from the Greek words for "white" (leukos) and "blood" (haima).
 Leukemia is a cancer (an abnormal growth of cells) of the blood and bone marrow.
 Unlike other cancers, leukemia does not produce a mass (tumor), but results in the overproduction of abnormal white blood cells.

 In a patient with leukemia, many of the white blood cells produced in the bone marrow do not mature normally.
 These abnormal cells, called leukemic cells, are unable to fight infection the way healthy white cells can.
-As they accumulate, the leukemic cells also interfere with the production of other blood cells.
-Eventually, the body has too few red cells for supplying oxygen to the body's tissues, too few platelets for proper clotting and too few healthy white cells for fighting infection.
-As a result, people with leukemia are at risk for bruising, bleeding and infections.
+As they grow in number, the leukemic cells also interfere with the production of other blood cells.

 How common is leukemia?